-When you retake a subject, only the grade obtained in the final attempt of the retake (even if the retake grade is lower than the original grade for originally passed subject) will be included in the calculation of the Grade Point Average (GPA) and the Grade Point Average for award classification.
+When you retake a failed subject, only the grade obtained in the final attempt of the retake will be included in the calculation of Grade Point Average (GPA) and GPA for award classification.
 Although the original grade will not be included in the calculation of GPAs, it will be shown on the transcript of studies.
-If students have passed a subject but failed after retake, credits accumulated for passing the subject in a previous attempt will remain valid for satisfying the credit requirement for award.
-(The grades obtained in previous attempts will only be shown in transcript of studies.).
-You should refer to this document to ascertain the requirements, in particular for subjects offered in consecutive semesters, for retaking failed subjects or seek advice from the Department concerned.
+You should refer to the Programme Requirement Document to ascertain the requirements, in particular for subjects offered in consecutive semesters, for retaking failed subjects, or seek advice from the Department concerned.